apple/turicreate/README.md

 Building From Source
 ---------------------

-If you want to build Turi Create from source, See [BUILD.md](BUILD.md).
+If you want to build Turi Create from source, see [BUILD.md](BUILD.md).

 Contributing
 ------------